 Last up was Hello Kitty World which was really sweet and there were even a couple of rides; including an adorable car track and spinning teacups!

 It took us about 4 hours to walk round which is pretty good considering Matthew isn’t quite two yet!
-The park is really lovely and there’s lots for all ages to do.
+The park is really lovely and there are lots of things for all ages to do.
 I’d definitely go again!

 I know that animal parks and zoos divide a lot of people but Drusillas does a lot of conservation work and raises money for animal funds.
 You can read more about that here.

 Have you been to Drusillas before?
-Where’s your favourite animal park?
+What’s your favourite animal park?
 Let me know in the comments below 🙂 x